jacksund/simmate/docs/full_guides/overview.md

 ```

 !!! tip
-    Advanced topics are located at the end of each section.
+    Advanced topics are situated at the end of each section.
 Unlike the
-    getting-started guides, you do **not** need to complete a section in order
+    getting-started guides, you do **not** need to complete a section before
-    to move on to the next one.
+    proceeding to the next one.

-### python modules
+### Python Modules

-`simmate` is the base module and contains all of the code that our package runs on.
-Within each subfolder (i.e., each python "module"), you’ll find more details on its contents.
+`simmate` is the base module, housing all the code that our package operates on.
+Each subfolder (or Python "module") provides detailed information about its contents.

-These modules are:
+These modules include:

-- `apps` = each runs a specific analysis or third-party program (e.g., VASP, which runs DFT calculations)
+- `apps`: Runs specific analyses or third-party programs (e.g., VASP, which performs DFT calculations)
-- `command_line` = common functions that are available as commands in the terminal
+- `command_line`: Provides common functions as terminal commands
-- `configuration` = default Simmate settings and methods to change them
+- `configuration`: Contains default Simmate settings and methods for modifying them
-- `database` = defines the structure of data tables and the methods to access the tables
+- `database`: Sets up data table structures and methods for accessing these tables
-- `engine` = tools that run calculations and handle errors
+- `engine`: Offers tools for running calculations and managing errors
-- `file_converters` = methods to convert between filetypes (e.g., POSCAR to CIF)
+- `file_converters`: Includes methods for converting between file types (e.g., POSCAR to CIF)
-- `toolkit` = core methods and classes for Simmate (e.g. the `Structure` class)
+- `toolkit`: Houses core methods and classes for Simmate (e.g., the `Structure` class)
-- `utilities` = simple functions that are used throughout other modules
+- `utilities`: Contains simple functions used across other modules
-- `visualization` = methods to visualize structures and data
+- `visualization`: Provides methods for visualizing structures and data
-- `website` = runs the simmate.org website
+- `website`: Powers the simmate.org website
-- `workflows` = tools that define each calculation type (e.g., a structure optimization)
+- `workflows`: Contains tools defining each calculation type (e.g., a structure optimization)

-There is also one extra file…
+Additionally, there's one extra file:

-- `conftest` = this runs Simmate tests and is only for contributing devs
+- `conftest`: Runs Simmate tests and is intended solely for contributing developers

 ------------------------------------------------------------